How to Prepare Tax Records for Your Accountant

 - Be as organized as you possibly can.
 For example, clip groups of receipts together by type and put a post-it-note stating what the category is on top.
 The less your accountant has to figure out, the less time she'll be spending on your file.
 Handing your accountant a big box or folder of unsorted receipts, expenses, etc. will greatly increase your accounting fees.

 - Summarize and tally records wherever possible and double check your results.
 Cheques, invoices, business expenses — all should be categorized and totaled.
 Sort all your information slips by type.
 Having your tax accountant do the organizing and tallying is the expensive way to go.

 - If you have several businesses, remember you will need separate revenue and expense figures for each business, as business income has to be listed by individual business on the T1 form.
-(See I have several businesses.
-How do I handle this on my income tax form?)

 - Talk to your accountant about how you can better organize your information to make their job easier.

 - Use your accountant for tax advice.
 An accountant can provide tax planning advice such as how to maximize your credits or deductions or ways of restructuring your business finances to reduce your tax exposure.

 And remember, having a tax professional prepare your income tax return(s) isn't costing you as much as you think when you see the bill.
 It's a legitimate business expense!

 Accounting Software Can Save on Accounting Fees